aid2e/B0_FarForward/README.md

 * `cmake --build $EIC_PROJECT_DIR/epic_build -j8`
 * `cmake --install $EIC_PROJECT_DIR/epic_build`
 * `source $EIC_PROJECT_DIR/epic_install/setup.sh`
-* `export DETECTOR="epic_craterlake_18x275" && export $DETECTOR_CONFIG=$DETECTOR` -- This sets the correct epic detector geometry.
+* `export DETECTOR="epic_craterlake_18x275" && export $DETECTOR_CONFIG="epic_craterlake_18x275"` -- This sets the correct epic detector geometry.
 This will be the detector geometry one has to use for Far Forward tasks.

 > [!NOTE]
 > **👷 TASK ⛑️** : Visualize the detector geometry and take a screenshot of the B0 Detector system.
 Make sure to point to the correct detector geometry.